Menna-Arafat/Menna-Arafat.github.io/Research/Research.md

 🔍 Key Findings

 1. Combining PLK1 inhibitors with PARP inhibitors could benefit PARPi-resistant BRCA1-deficient TNBC by overcoming resistance mechanisms like ABC transporter overexpression and secondary HDR restoration.
 2. A dual PARP1 and PI3K inhibitor could be a potential drug combination as it previously showed strong antiproliferative effects in both BRCA-deficient and proficient tumor cells.
 3. Dual PARP1 and HDAC inhibitors, with strong inhibitory activity in BRCA1/2-proficient cells, also could inhibit tumor migration and angiogenesis, making them promising candidates for preclinical studies.
 4. A dual VEGF receptor (VEGFR-2) and HDAC inhibitor could effectively overcome Pazopanib resistance, and exhibit significant antiproliferative effects.

 **[Additional Figures](figures_tnbc.html)**

 ***

+## Multi-Dataset Integration of microRNA Profiles for Breast Cancer Subtype Classification and Functional Interpretation

+🧬 Project Highlights
+I applied an integrative omics analysis to identify microRNA (miRNA) signatures associated with breast cancer and its subtypes using publicly available GEO datasets.
+The analysis encompassed differential expression testing, multivariate integration, target prediction, and pathway enrichment.
+The goal was to uncover subtype-specific regulatory miRNAs and their functional targets, providing insights into breast cancer molecular heterogeneity.

+🔍 Key Findings
+The enrichment analysis revealed distinct pathway signatures across breast cancer subtypes, reflecting their molecular heterogeneity.
+HER2-Enriched tumors were primarily associated with DNA damage response and oncogene-induced senescence pathways, indicating genomic instability.
+Luminal A showed enrichment in stress-related and survival pathways such as PI3K/AKT and p53 signaling.
+Luminal HER2 was characterized by cell cycle regulation and C-MYB transcription factor activity.
+Triple-Negative Breast Cancer (TNBC) exhibited strong signatures of autophagy regulation, C-MYB signaling, and integrated cancer pathways, consistent with its aggressive phenotype.
+Luminal B uniquely showed enrichment in purine metabolism, TP53, and interleukin signaling, suggesting distinct metabolic and immune-modulatory mechanisms.

+***